 Iroquois(1983 – 1999)

-by Mark di Suvero (1933 - )Benjamin Franklin Parkway at Eakins Oval and Spring Garden Street
+by Mark di Suvero (b.
+1933)Benjamin Franklin Parkway at Eakins Oval and Spring Garden Street (Iroquois Park)

 Mark di Suvero’s monumental Iroquois has a robust energy and physical presence.
 The abstract sculpture is formed from painted steel I-beams, which are emblematic of the artist’s use of industrial materials.

-by Roxy Paine (1966 - )Benjamin Franklin Parkway, 24th Street and Pennsylvania Avenue (Iroquois Park)
+by Roxy Paine (b.
+1966)Benjamin Franklin Parkway, 24th Street and Pennsylvania Avenue (Iroquois Park)

 Joan of Arc(1890)